 Cash or other Credit cards

-If you wish to pay your rental invoices cash or with a credit card, you can do this in several small stores/supermarkets in town (see list below).
+If you wish to pay your rental invoices cash or with a credit card, you can do this in some stores in town (see examples below).
 For this service they charge a small fee.
 Bring your rental specification and our payment details (below) when consulting their services.
 We do not use OCR numbers but instead you should use the invoice number to identify the payment.

 Examples of stores where you can pay your rent with cash or credit card:

-We recommend that you contact a bank to apply for a Swedish internet bank account, which makes it easy for you to pay the rental invoice online that you will receive by e-mail.
-In order to open a bank account some banks may require you to have a so-called civil registration number (personnummer).
-Bring (to the bank) your passport and your letter of admission to Uppsala University to the bank when applying.
+We recommend that you contact a bank to apply for a Swedish internet bank account, which makes it easy for you to pay the rental invoice that you will receive by e-mail.
+In order to open a bank account some banks may require you to have a civil registration number (personnummer).
+Bring your passport and your letter of admission to Uppsala University to the bank when applying.

 If you prefer to use your bank account from home you can make an international transfer.
 Conditions for transferring money from foreign banks vary, so you should inquire about this at your bank to avoid unnecessary extra costs.